NHS Borders: Borders General Hospital

 The Borders General Hospital is NHS Border's acute hospital, located in near Melrose in the Scottish Borders.
 Known locally as the "BGH", The Borders General Hospital offers a range of acute inpatient services, including a Departement for Medicine of the Elderly, pre/peri/post natal services and a Stroke Unit.
 The BGH has a bed capacity of 328.
 A 24-hour Accident and Emergency Service is offered within the BGH.

 Hawick Community Hospital

 Hawick Community Hospital offers a range of services to the Hawick Community.
 Within the hospital, there are 23 inpatient beds, for step down and rehabilitation care; a day unit, offering care for older patients with dementia and mental health conditions.
 Hawick Community Hospital also offers a 24-hour Minor Injuries Unit.

 Hay Lodge Hospital

 Hay Lodge Hospital is located in the Border town of Peebles.
 The hospital has a 23 bedded inpatient unit, along with a 24-hour minor injuries unit, GP Treatment Rooms and consultant led clinics in a range of clinical specialties.

 Kelso Community Hospital

 Kelso Community Hospital in Kelso is a 23-bedded unit offering care to patients requiring rehabilitation, assessment and palliative care.
-Kelso Community Hospital also offers a 24-hour minor injuries unit.